'Woke' Corporations, NAACP, BLM Silent over 'Uncle Tim' Slur of Tim Scott

 Leftists on Twitter and Democrat-allied pundits on CNN and MSNBC were also reportedly angry with Scott’s contention during his rebuttal that he does not believe America is racist despite personally experiencing discrimination.

-Twitter has a policy that bans all forms of racism on its microblogging platform
+Twitter has a policy that bans all forms of racism on its platform.

 .